Black Russian Terrier

 Training Milestones for Black Russian Terrier

-Successful training for Black Russian Terrier respects this breed's good to excellent trainability profile and natural confident tendencies.
+Getting consistent training outcomes with a Black Russian Terrier requires calibrating the approach to the breed's specific learning pattern and natural confident tendencies.
 Weeks one through four: focus on establishing trust and learning your Black Russian Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Black Russian Terrier owners should expect the training journey to require patience given this breed's good to excellent learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources